agude/agude.github.io/_drafts/2020-03-01-date_science_money.md

 Even if you are not motivated by money, as I was not, if there is some cause you care about---your family, the environment, helpings others---you should negotiate.
 Why?
 Because money will give you the means to advance your aims.
 You can donate it, hire someone with it, or put it away for later.
-In the end either you or your employer will have the extra dollars; who do you think will spend it better?
+In the end, either you or your employer will have the extra dollars; who do you think will spend it better?

 One of my friends got a great offer for a software developer position in the midwest and was reluctant to negotiate.
 He asked me, "I have no kids, I have a house, my wife and I don't need anything thing.
 Do I still negotiate?"
-I encouraged him to anyway.
+I encouraged him to do so anyway.
 With just a few emails he got a larger signing bonus[^3] which, true to his ideals, he donated to charity.

-The only leverage he had was they wanted to hire him and he had not signed their offer letter yet, but that is often enough.
+The only leverage he had was that they wanted to hire him and he had not signed their offer letter yet, but that is often enough.
 Hiring managers spend a lot of time screening candidates; when they find one they think is a good fit they are anxious to close the deal before someone else makes them an offer.